2000–01 Arsenal F.C. season

-The 2000–01 season was the 103rd season of competitive football played by Arsenal.
+The 2000–01 season was Arsenal Football Club's ninth season in the Premier League and their 75th consecutive season in the top flight of English football.
 The club ended the campaign second in the Premier League, ten points behind reigning champions Manchester United.
 Arsenal reached the 2001 FA Cup Final at the Millennium Stadium, Cardiff in May 2001; in spite of dominating against Liverpool, they conceded two late goals, both scored by Michael Owen.
 In Europe, Arsenal made it to the quarter-finals of the UEFA Champions League for the first time since 1972, only to be eliminated on the away goals rule by eventual finalists Valencia.

 In the transfer window, Arsenal sold Marc Overmars and Emmanuel Petit to Barcelona for a combined fee of more than £30 million.
 Defender Lauren was signed as a direct replacement for Nigel Winterburn, who signed on a free transfer to West Ham United.
 French footballers Robert Pires and Sylvain Wiltord were purchased from Marseille and Bordeaux respectively; the latter's arrival broke the club's transfer record.

 Midfielder Patrick Vieira was sent off in Arsenal's first two league games of the season, though the team coped well in his absence and went unbeaten throughout September and October.
 Arsenal made it past the next phase of the Champions League by November, but continued to perform inconsistently in the Premier League away from home; they lost at Everton, Leeds United and Liverpool in the space of a month.
 A 6–1 defeat to Manchester United in February prompted Wenger to rule out their chances of winning the league.
 The team finished in second on 70 points, three fewer than in the previous season.

 35 different players represented the club in four competitions and there were 17 different goalscorers.
 Thierry Henry was Arsenal's top goalscorer in the 2000–01 season; he scored 22 goals in 53 appearances.